suryaprakash1222/Italy-COVID-19-Data-Analysis-using-Pandas/README.md

 Visual Outputs
 The project includes charts such as:

-Daily new cases trend
+Daily new cases trend.

-New cases vs new deaths comparison plot
+New cases vs new deaths comparison.

-Monthly stacked bar chart for cases and deaths
+Monthly stacked bar chart for cases and deaths.

-Business and Analytical Value
-This project demonstrates the ability to:

-Work with external real-world datasets

-Detect and handle data quality issues

-Engineer meaningful analytical features

-Combine datasets for richer analysis

-Build reporting-oriented outputs using Python

-Use Pandas beyond basic practice problems
+Why This Project Matters
+This repository is designed as a portfolio project to show practical Pandas knowledge, structured analytical thinking, and hands-on data analysis workflow.

+It highlights the ability to work through a complete mini-project from raw dataset to final output.

 Repository Contents
-Pandas_Handbook_Italy_COVID_Analysis.ipynb — personal learning handbook for code revision
+Pandas_Handbook_Italy_COVID_Analysis.ipynb — personal learning handbook for code revision.

-Python project code for COVID-19 analysis
+Python project code for Italy COVID-19 analysis.

-Exported CSV output
+Exported CSV output.

-Saved visualizations
+Saved visualizations.

-README.md — project overview for GitHub portfolio
+README.md — portfolio overview for GitHub.

-Why This Project Matters
-This repository is designed to function as a portfolio project that demonstrates practical Pandas knowledge, structured analytical thinking, and hands-on data analysis workflow.

-It highlights not just syntax knowledge, but the ability to work through a complete mini-project from raw dataset to final output.

 Author
 Surya Prakash